-My first client when I began marketing for local business was a family member who had just started a handyman business.
+When I began marketing for local businesses, my first client was a family member who had just started a handyman business.
 He had been laid off from his job and needed to earn income quickly to support his family.
 What he had not anticipated was the fact that print advertising was so expensive.

 I was in the first year of building my online business, so I offered to set up a simple blog for him and to use some of the techniques and strategies I was learning in order to help him be found by Google and the other search engines when someone did a search for his keywords and the city he was living and working in with his handyman business.
 He did not have a budget to pay me, so I agreed to not charge him as long as he paid for the website domain, hosting, and a few other costs.
 With that I began to market for him a couple of times each week.